Tideway: Tidal activity

 London Bridge is used as the basis for published tide tables giving the times of high tide.
 High tide reaches Putney about 30 minutes later.

 Low-lying banks of London are naturally vulnerable to flooding by storm surges.
-The threat has increased mostly due to the rise in sea levels caused by climate change, but some is also due to the extremely slow 'tilting' of Britain (up in the north and down in the south) due to post-glacial rebound.
+The threat has increased mostly due to the rise in sea levels caused by climate change, but some is also due to the extremely slow 'tilting' of Great Britain (up in the north and down in the south) due to post-glacial rebound.

 The city and state have erected defensive barriers, including the Thames Barrier, which was constructed across the Thames at Woolwich to deal with this threat.